Vancouver Coal Company

 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

 I felt the rush I exclaimed “My God!
 Boys!
-What is raining on usnow?”
+What is raining on us now?”
 I then ran or jumped out of the cabin.
 I have no memory of the explosion after that.
 I was a sinker and I worked principally about the shaft.
 I was once down the main shaft.
 I knew the deceased John Lim.
 I worked with him.
 He was a sinker.
-At the time of the explosion J Lim W Davis W Craven and F Matthison were with me in the cabin – we were having supper – I do not remember when Lim went out of the cabin.
-Ah that time I was in the employ of the Vancouver Coal Company ten months – and all of that time I was working in the neighbourhood of the No 2 Shaft – My shift was 2 P.M. until 10 P.M.
+At the time of the explosion J Lim, W Davis, W Craven and F Mathison were with me in the cabin – we were having supper – I do not remember when Lim went out of the cabin.
+At that time I was in the employ of the Vancouver Coal Company ten months – and all of that time I was working in the neighborhood of the No two Shaft – My shift was 2 P.M. until 10 P.M.
 There was good air when we were working.
 Sometimes we could not keep our lights burning from the strong current of air in the upcast.
 There was always plenty of air in the place in which I was working.
-About twice a week I was on top in the [illegible ] of where we were working – The fan was always kept running into storm drain occasionally where we were firing shots at the bottom of the shaft.
-The “storm drain” would last about ten or fifteen minutes.
-We had fired our shots that day – the morning shift had fired shots before we went there.
+About twice a week I was on top in the vicinity of where the fan was working – The fan was always kept running but slowed down occasionally when we were firing shots at the bottom of the shaft.
+The “slow down” would last about ten or fifteen minutes.
+We had fired no shots that day – the morning shift had fired shots before we went there.